suzaku-io/diode/README.md

 in (provided through the `value` function).
 The class also provides helper functions like `updated`, making it trivial to perform model updates in our code.

-Finally we convert the `ActionHandler` into a partial function with `combineHandlers`.
-As its name implies, you can supply several handlers that are chained together to form a single partial function taking care of all your actions.
+Finally we convert the `ActionHandler` into a handler function with `composeHandlers`.
+As its name implies, you can supply several handlers that are composed together to form a single handler function taking care of all your actions.

 ### The View